University Athletic Association of the Philippines: Member schools

+Guest schools

+In November 2025, the UAAP announced the inclusion of PAREF Southridge School as a guest team for the boys' swimming tournament.

 Membership timeline

 Sports

-Member universities compete in 14 sports.
+Member universities compete in 19 sports.
 Basketball, being the most popular sport in the Philippines, is the most watched and most supported among all the sports.
+Volleyball and cheerdance are also equally considered marquee events in the UAAP due to growing respective fanbases and media coverage in the country.

 All of these sports have Men's and Women's divisions, with the exception of baseball, in which only men participate, and softball, which is for women only.
-The following sports have a high school division, in which the associated high schools of the universities participate: volleyball, table tennis, chess, swimming, fencing, and track and field have Boys' and Girls' divisions.
+The following sports have a high school division, in which the associated high schools of the universities participate: volleyball, table tennis, chess, swimming, fencing, and athletics have Boys' and Girls' divisions.
 Meanwhile, baseball and football have a Boys' division only.
 Basketball staged Girls' division competitions starting Season 82 albeit as demo sport only.
+Junior High School Basketball was introduced as a demo sport in Season 86.
+Esports is the latest sport added by the league and was introduced in Season 87.
+Rapid and Blitz Chess were also introduced as demonstration sports in Season 87.